What are conflict minerals?

 - EU list of responsible smelters/refiners, a so-called “white list”

-The EU Regulation requires reporting by companies that import conflict metals or minerals.
+The EU regulation will directly apply to companies that import tin, tungsten, tantalum and gold minerals and metals into the EU, no matter where they originate.
 The EU has identified 600 to 1000 companies that are likely to fall into this reporting requirement.
 Many other companies will be indirectly affected by this reporting requirement and will be asked to support those direct reporting companies in their reporting effort.